 Once the system has booted correctly, delete the checkpoint to avoid running out of free space on your hypervisors storage.

-If Windows fails to boot (BSOD or freezes) then contact CyberSecure support.
+If the operating system fails to boot then contact CyberSecure support.